Posted on

 No workers’ compensation insurance

-Perhaps the most common way for employees to sue their employer for a workplace injury is if the employer does not provide workers’ compensation coverage.
+Perhaps the most common way for you to sue your employer for a workplace injury is if the employer does not provide workers’ compensation coverage.
 This can happen if:

 - the employer is not legally required to carry workers’ compensation insurance,